Rainier, Washington: Parks and recreation

 Rainier features eight acres of parks.
-In the center of town, the Veterans Memorial Park is dedicated to "all veterans, active duty personnel, reservists of the armed services, and members of police and fire services, and any individual or group that serves our community and country."
+In the center of town, the Veterans Memorial Park is dedicated to veterans and active military personnel, members of the fire and police departments, and various recognized volunteers and charitable groups both in the community and throughout the United States.

 Nearby, Wilkowski Park is the site of the Rainier Roundup, the city's annual bluegrass music festival occurring on the fourth weekend in August.
 Beside the park, the Yelm–Rainier–Tenino Trail connects the cities of Yelm, Rainier, and Tenino in a paved pathway for pedestrians and cyclists.

 Other parks in Rainier include Gehrke Park, Holiday Park, and Raintree Park.

 Government

 Rainier has a mayor–council government.
 In 2017, Robert Shaw became the mayor of Rainier.
 The city council has five members.
 Other government positions in Rainier include that of city administrator, clerk, treasurer, city attorney, fire chief, and public works director.